Difference Between Lease and Rent

 |3.
 Accounting standards||Leasing contracts are based on accounting standard 19 (AS-19).||There’s no particular accounting standard that is followed in renting agreement.|

 |4.
 Parties||Lessor and lessee.||Landlord and tenant.|

 |5.
-Consideration considered||The monthly installments are paid for the lease.||A rent is paid monthly/quarterly for using the property/asset.|
+Consideration considered||The monthly installments are paid for the lease.||Rent is paid monthly/quarterly for using the property/asset.|

 |6.
 Maintenance||In leasing, the responsibility of maintenance of the asset lies on the lessee.||In renting, the responsibility of maintenance of the asset lies on the tenant.|

 |7.
-Change in contract/agreement||Once the contract is signed, there’s no change in the contract for the fixed period of time.||The landlord can change the agreement anytime s/he chooses.|
+Change in contract/agreement||Once the contract is signed, there’s no change in the contract for a fixed period of time.||The landlord can change the agreement anytime s/he chooses.|

 |8.
 Offer at expiry||Once the term is over, the lessee is asked to purchase the asset/property.||There is no such offer given to the tenant by the landlord.|

 And even if two parties are involved in the contract/agreement, the roles of each party are different.
-For example, in leasing contract, both parties have equal rights.
+For example, in a leasing contract, both parties have equal rights.
 But in renting agreement, the landlord has more power than the tenant though both can decide to go out of agreement whenever they want.

 This has been a guide to Lease vs Rent.
 Here we discuss the top 8 differences between them along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in accounting –